 Safety engineers investigate the causes of accidents or illnesses and work to reduce or eliminate them.
 They also design fail-safe back-up systems to prevent catastrophic results from system failure in infrastructure.
 Read on to explore online programs preparing students for this career.

 Overview of Safety Engineering Programs

 Online programs in safety engineering are available at the master's and doctoral degree levels at four-year universities or colleges.
-In some cases, schools offer safety engineering as an emphasis option with a systems engineering program.
-Like on-campus coursework in this discipline, the online curriculum typically cover engineering technology, design, physics and chemistry.
+In some cases, schools offer safety engineering as an emphasis option within a systems engineering program.
+Like on-campus coursework in this discipline, the online curriculum typically covers engineering technology, design, physics and chemistry.
 Graduates are prepared to work in a variety of fields, including aerospace, commercial airlines, air traffic control, public transportation systems and weapon systems.

-To be eligible for admission, master's degree programs require students to have a bachelor's degree while prospective doctoral students should have a master's degree.
+To be eligible for admission, master's degree programs require students to have a bachelor's degree, while prospective doctoral students should have a master's degree.
 Graduate-level programs may or may not require that the undergraduate degree be in engineering.
 Work experience in the field is also a common admissions factor, as are GRE scores and recommendation letters.
 Applicants should have mathematical ability, be detail-oriented and possess both analytical skills and stress tolerance.

 Online Learning & Coursework

 Many programs in this field are offered totally online, but it's also common for there to be some on-campus training or residencies -- especially at the doctoral level.
 Online coursework is delivered through a school's course management system, which creates a virtual classroom setting.
 Distance learners view lectures, participate in discussions and work on assignments within these environments.
 Web conferencing, message boards and chat rooms may be used for class interaction.

 Master of Science Programs